-The standard on-site drainage requirements of the Engineering Department are that the storm drainage system be designed to accommodate the ten year design interval storm, and that storm water detention, if necessary, be provided to prevent an increase in off-site run off up to a 100 year storm event.
+The standard on-site drainage requirements of the Engineering Department are that inlets and pipes be sized for a minimum of a two year flow, and that storm water detention, if necessary, be provided to prevent an increase in off-site run off during a 100 year storm when compared with the run off prior to development.

-The storm drainage facilities within both Comparable Areas consist of roadside curbing which empty into the public drainage way.
+The storm drainage facilities within both Comparable Areas consist of curbed asphalt with inlets which empty storm water drainage into the public drainage system.

-The Annexation Area contains natural drainage runoff which serves the area in a manner equivalent to the Comparable Areas.
+Likewise, the Annexation Area contains asphalt parking lots, which carry storm water drainage into the public drainage system.
 The drainage systems in the Annexation Area have been constructed to provide the least practical amount of erosion or siltation, and will provide storm water drainage in a manner at least equal to the Comparable Areas.